More Things to Know about TouchDesigner

 container1 created above, put its name (

-container1) in the Clone parameter on the Misc page, and copy/paste (Ctrl-C Ctrl-V, or via the network menu) the component twice.
+container1) in the Clone parameter on the Common page, and copy/paste (Ctrl-C Ctrl-V, or via the network menu) the component twice.
 Make each clone's inputs different.
 You will see each clone's outputs are unique.

 You can select nodes, right-click on the network and select Collapse Selected.
 It will create a new Base COMP and the selected nodes will be placed inside it.
 Inputs and outputs to the component will be created and wired up to incoming and outgoing operators.